Introduction

 Highlighting your professional experience

-Your work history is a crucial component of your project management CV.
-This section will guide you through effectively presenting your professional experience to showcase your expertise and achievements.
+Your work history is a key element of your project management CV.
+This guide will help you present your experience effectively and highlight your skills and achievements.

 Structuring your work history